-Keep all liquids away from your computer, especially laptops.
-Although they can still be repaired in the case of water damage, the amount of money paid out to do so will be a pain, so try this.
+eep all liquids away from your computer, especially laptops, Although they can be repaired, the amount of money paid out to do so will cause pain, so do this:

 Because the laptops today are so tightly made, a liquid spill can cause damage to the following:

 • logic board